Special Track at

 6. Knowledge engineering or warehousing.

-Papers dealing with Cloud-based unstructured data or Cloud-based tool suites, such as Mahout, are also encouraged.
+Papers dealing with Cloud-based unstructured data or Cloud-based tool suites, such as Mahout or Apache Spark, are also encouraged.

 Note: We invite original papers (i.e. work not previously submitted, in submission, or to be submitted to another conference during the reviewing process).